 They say it was the End of Days.
 War,disease, famine, and then; one last explosion of the hate and perdition that was mankind.
 They say people then were heinous, barbaric; murderers, thieves and rapists were rampant...war in every country.
-They say that the governments released great bombs that destroyed entire continents, plagues which decimated whole populations.
+They say that the Rulers ignited great fires and plagues which decimated whole populations.
 Every land but this...everyone but us.
 So they say.

-They say this land was once called "Ireland".
-It has no such title now; it is just The Land.
+They say this land once had a name and a flag.
+It has no such title now, no banner.
+It is just The Land.
 There are stories of a way of life long left behind but not forgotten, a way of life which remains only now in cautionary tales.
 We live now by the land and The Council, our saviors our church, comprised of a group of elders and their apostles.
 They are said to be the final ruling, the end-all-be-all of the only remaining population of humanity, the chosen of the chosen; direct links between the Gods and the remains of Mankind.
 So they say.

 I asked Mother one day how The Council could know, for sure, what happened if none of us were even alive.
 I was beaten ruthlessly and locked in the root cellar for two days.
-When Father came for me, I was fevered and dehydrated and terrified.
+When Father came for me, I was fevered and dehydrated and terrified but there was no need for further explanation.
+The message was clear; The Council was never to be questioned.
 I was five years old.

 At age six, though I had not forgotten the previous punishment I was unable to restrain my curiosity, and questioned about the Otherlands, what they were like now, how could we be sure it was a wasteland if we never went there to look?
 Again, I was beaten, with strap and switch, and this time I was cast into the cellar for five days.
 It went on this way for years, beatings for various reasons, blasphemy, slothfulness speaking out of turn.
 Then came my thirteenth birthday, when my parents announced to me their choice for my marriage.